syjem/birthdays/README.md

 # Birthdays

-A simple CRUD application lets you add, update, and delete birthdays to a SQLite cloud database.
+Flask CRUD application that lets you add, update, and delete birthdays to a SQLite cloud database.

 #### Built with